 Voyager scientists thought Jupiter's moons would be cold, dead worlds.
 They were amazed when the first close-up images from the spacecraft revealed four moons, each different from the next.
 The probes were launched in 1977.

 Callisto /kəˈlɪstoʊ/ (Jupiter IV) is the second-largest moon of Jupiter, after Ganymede.
 It is the third-largest moon in the Solar System and the second largest in the Jovian system, after Ganymede, and the largest object in the solar system not to be properly differentiated.
 Callisto was discovered in 1610 by Galileo Galilei.
 At in diameter, Callisto has about 99% the diameter of the planet Mercury but only about a third of its mass.
-It is the fourth Galilean moon of Jupiter by distance, with an orbital radius of about 1,880,000 km.
+It is the fourth Galilean moon of Jupiter by distance, with an orbital radius of about 1880000 km.
 It does not form part of the orbital resonance that affects three inner Galilean satellites—Io, Europa and Ganymede—and thus does not experience appreciable tidal heating.
 Callisto's rotation is tidally locked to its revolution around Jupiter, so that the same hemisphere always faces inward; Jupiter appears to stand nearly still in Callisto's sky.
 It is less affected by Jupiter's magnetosphere than the other inner satellites because of its more remote orbit, located just outside the gas giant's main radiation belt.

 Callisto is composed of approximately equal amounts of rock and ices, with a density of about , the lowest density and surface gravity of Jupiter's major moons.
 Compounds detected spectroscopically on the surface include water ice,carbon dioxide, silicates, and organic compounds.
 Investigation by the Galileo spacecraft revealed that Callisto may have a small silicate core and possibly a subsurface ocean of liquid water at depths greater than 1.83 g/cm3.
 100 km